iadvize/php-convention/README.md

     public $bar = '';
 }
 ```
   - You must not use full qualified class name in PHPDoc blocks.
+This means you have to declare the class name with a use declaration even if she is not referenced elsewhere from the PHPBlock.

 ```php
 // Bad